f18m/cmonitor/README.md

 The step 1 changes very much depending on whether you want to enable the Prometheus integration or not.
 Indeed to support prometheus the [prometheus-cpp client library](https://github.com/jupp0r/prometheus-cpp) needs to be installed, together with all its dependencies (civetweb, openSSL, libcurl).
-Since prometheus-cpp library is not packaged in distributions (at least as of Aug 2022) we use Conan package manager to fetch the [prometheus-cpp Conan package](https://conan.io/center/prometheus-cpp).
+Since prometheus-cpp library is not packaged in most distributions (at least as of Aug 2022) we use Conan package manager to fetch the [prometheus-cpp Conan package](https://conan.io/center/prometheus-cpp).
+If you are confident with Conan you can thus build from sources with Prometheus support by using PROMETHEUS_SUPPORT=1 flag to GNU make.
+If instead you are not interested in Prometheus support or you have troubles with Conan, it's suggested to build with PROMETHEUS_SUPPORT=0 flag to GNU make.

 ### On Fedora, Centos